-Original terms to maturity of the Company's repurchase agreements generally range from one month to 36 months; however, the Company is not precluded from entering into repurchase agreements with longer maturities.
+Original terms to maturity of the Company's repurchase agreements generally range from one month to 36 months.
 Should a counterparty decide not to renew a repurchase agreement at maturity, the Company must either refinance elsewhere or be in a position to satisfy this obligation.
 If, during the term of a repurchase agreement, a lender should file for bankruptcy, the Company might experience difficulty recovering its pledged assets and may have an unsecured claim against the lender's assets for the difference between the amount loaned to the Company and the estimated fair value of the collateral pledged to such lender.
-To reduce this risk, the Company enters into repurchase agreements only with institutions whose holding or parent company's long-term debt rating is "A" or better as determined by at least one nationally recognized rating agency (collectively, the "Rating Agencies"), where applicable.
+To reduce this risk, the Company enters into repurchase agreements only with institutions whose parent or holding company's long-term debt rating is single A or better as determined by at least one nationally recognized rating agency, such as Moody's Investors Services, Inc., Standard & Poor's Corporation or Fitch, Inc. (collectively, the "Rating Agencies"), where applicable.
 If the minimum criterion is not met, the Company will not enter into repurchase agreements with a lender without the specific approval of the Company's Board of Directors (the "Board").
-In the event an existing lender is downgraded below "A," the Company will seek the approval of the Board before entering into additional repurchase agreements with that lender.
-The Company generally seeks to diversify its exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan from any lender of no more than three times the Company's stockholders' equity.
-At December 31, 2003, the Company had amounts outstanding under repurchase agreements with 11 separate lenders with a maximum net exposure (the difference between the amount loaned to the Company and the estimated fair value of the security pledged by the Company as collateral) to any single lender of \$37.6 million.
+In the event an existing lender is downgraded below single A, the Company will seek the approval of the Board before entering into additional repurchase agreements with that lender.
+The Company generally seeks to diversify its exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan from any lender of no more than three times the Company's Stockholders' Equity.
+At December 31, 2004, the Company had repurchase agreements with 13 separate lenders with a maximum net exposure (the difference between the amount loaned to the Company and the fair value of the security pledged by the Company as collateral) to a single lender of \$71.6 million.
 (See Note 9.)

-(h) Earnings per Common Share ("EPS")
+(g) Earnings per Common Share ("EPS")

-Basic EPS is computed by dividing net income by the weighted average number of shares of Common Stock outstanding during the period.
-Diluted EPS is computed by dividing net income by the weighted-average common shares and common equivalent shares outstanding during the period.
-For the diluted EPS calculation, common equivalent shares outstanding include the average number of shares of Common Stock outstanding adjusted for the dilutive effect of unexercised stock options using the treasury stock method.
-Under the treasury stock method, common equivalent shares are calculated assuming that all dilutive Common Stock equivalents are exercised and the proceeds are used to buy back shares of the Company's outstanding common stock at the average market price during the reported period.
+Basic EPS is computed by dividing net income available to holders of Common Stock by the weighted average number of shares of Common Stock outstanding during the period.
+Diluted EPS is computed by dividing net income available to holders of Common Stock by the weighted-average shares of Common Stock and common equivalent shares outstanding during the period.
+For the diluted EPS calculation, common equivalent shares outstanding includes the weighted average number of shares of Common Stock outstanding adjusted for the effect of dilutive unexercised stock options using the treasury stock method.
+Under the treasury stock method, common equivalent shares are calculated assuming that all dilutive Common Stock equivalents are exercised and the proceeds are used to buy back shares of the Company's outstanding Common Stock at the average market price during the reported period.
 No common share equivalents are included in the computation of any diluted per share amount for a period in which a net operating loss is reported.
 (See Note 12.)

-(i) Comprehensive Income
+(h) Comprehensive Income

-The Company's consolidated statements of comprehensive income include all changes in the Company's stockholders' equity with the exception of additional investments by or dividends to stockholders.
-Such comprehensive income for the Company includes net income and the change in net unrealized holding gains/(losses) on investments and certain derivative instruments.
+Comprehensive income for the Company includes net income, the change in net unrealized holding gains/(losses) on investments and certain derivative instruments reduced by dividends on Preferred Stock.
 (See Note 13.)